michaello/Aloha/README.md

 ## Features

-* Speech detection in recorded video
+* Speech detection in recorded video(language is based on your phone's locale)
 * Subtitles overlay with one word after another or revealing whole sentence
 * Adjusting subtitles position, font and color
 * Importing recorded videos for speech detection